-We wake up early to begin the big adventure, we have ahead of us and we have all been waiting for.
-We pick you up from your hotel at 6:35am and then, drive for 25 minutes in our private van to the Poroy Train Station departing at 7:35am.
+We wake up early to begin the big adventure, we have ahead of us and we have all been waiting for!
+We pick you up from your hotel at 6:35am and then, drive for 25 minutes in our private van to the Poroy Train Station for your train departing at 7:35am.

-Voyage through the alpine meadows lying amongst the various colorful mountain peaks, the beautiful valleys, the Inca farming terraces built by hand in the form of ampitheatres, snowcapped mountains and sub-tropical jungle along the way to Aguas Calientes – the town at the base of Machu Picchu.
+Voyage through the Andean meadows lying amongst the various colorful mountain peaks, the beautiful valleys, the Inca farming terraces built by hand in the form of amphitheaters, snow-capped mountains and sub-tropical jungle along the way to Aguas Calientes – the town at the base of Machu Picchu.

-Our English-speaking guide will be waiting for us at the Aguas Calientes train station, when we arrive at 10:52am.
-We will have a little time to grab a sandwich or something for lunch before heading up the zig zagging hill to Machu Picchu on the 30-minute shuttle bus (2,040m/7,907ft).
-We will have a 2.5 hour guided tour learning about the secrets which lie within as well as the ancient history of Machu Picchu.
-Then, we will have free time to explore on our own or hike to the Sun Gate.
-We then return to Aguas Calientes to catch the early evening Vistadome train (4:43pm or 5:23pm train) to Poroy, 25 minutes from your Hotel in Cusco, where we will meet our private vehicle and driver to take you back to your hotel in Cusco, arriving between 9:00pm and 10:00pm.
+Our English-speaking guide will be waiting for us at the Aguas Calientes train station when we arrive at 10:52 am.
+We will have a little time to grab a sandwich or something for lunch before heading up the zig-zagging hill to Machu Picchu on the 30-minute shuttle bus (2,040m/7,907ft).
+From there , we have a 2 hour guided tour discovering the secrets which lie within; as well as the ancient history of Machu Picchu.

-***Please Note: The Vistadome Train only departs and returns to and from Ollantaytambo Train Station in the Sacred Valley during Rainy Season (January – April).
-Orange Nation provides private transfers to and from the Train Station, in any case.
+***Please Note: The Vistadome Train only departs and returns to and from Ollantaytambo Train Station in the Sacred Valley during the rainy season (January – April).
+Orange Nation provides private transfers to and from the train station.

 VISTADOME CLASS TRAIN